Wisconsin Layoffs — August 2019

 | Hi-Crush Services | Whitehall | 40 |

-The largest notice was filed by C&D Technologies at its Milwaukee facility, reporting 158 affected workers.
+The most significant filing came from C&D Technologies at its Milwaukee facility, reporting 158 affected workers.
 Schneider National Carriers followed with 85 workers.

 Trend & Outlook